OAGr/blog/source/_posts/2013-09-25-creating-a-text-shorthand-for-uncertainty.markdown

 ### Choosing a Symbol
-I think that any representation of certainty would have to be achievable with ASCII characters, if not the english keyboard.
+I think that any representation of certainty would have to be achievable with ASCII characters, if not the English keyboard.
 Here are some possibilities.
 Each is shown to be representative for a level of 4/5, according to a scale similar to what is shown above.

-#### Non-Numberic forms
+#### Non-Numeric forms
 - The universe is expanding.''''
 - The universe is expanding.````
 - The universe is expanding.&#96;